emc-openstack/vnx-direct-driver/README_ISCSI.md

 * where `san_ip` is one of the SP IP address of the VNX array and `san_secondary_ip` is the other SP IP address of the VNX array. `san_ip` is a mandatory field which provides the primary connection to VNX array.
 And `san_secondary_ip` is an optional field which is for high availability (HA).
 In case that one SP is down, the other SP can be connected automatically.
 * where `Pool_01_SAS` is the pool from which the user wants to create volumes.
 The pools can be created using Unisphere for VNX.
 Refer to the "Multiple Pools Support" on how to manage multiple pools
 * where `storage_vnx_security_file_dir` is the directory path of the VNX security file.
 Make sure the security file is generated following the steps in the authentication section
 * where `iscsi_initiators` is a dictionary of IP addressess of the iSCSI initiator ports on all OpenStack nodes which want to connect to VNX via iSCSI.
-If this option is configured, the driver will leverage this information to find an accessible iSCSI target portal for the initiator when attaching volumes.
+If this option is configured and multipath is not enabled by nova, the driver will leverage this information to find an accessible iSCSI target portal for the initiator when attaching volumes.
 Otherwise, the iSCSI target portal will be chosen in a relative random way.
+If multipath is enabled by nova, this option will be ignored and mutilple iSCSI target protals will be returned.
 * Restart the cinder-volume service to make the configuration change take effect.

 ## Authentication